Cecilia8989/pands-project/README.md

     <summary> Code Explanation </summary>
            <p>

-The script defines a variable *unique_species* that contains the unique values in the *Species* column of the dataset, using the unique() function [[10]](https://www.projectpro.io/recipes/list-unique-values-in-pandas-dataframe).
+The script defines a variable *unique_species* that contains the unique values in the *Species* column of the dataset.
+I would have been to do it through the use of *drop.duplicate()* function [[9]](https://www.geeksforgeeks.org/exploratory-data-analysis-on-iris-dataset/) or through the *unique()* function [[10]](https://www.projectpro.io/recipes/list-unique-values-in-pandas-dataframe).
+I chose to unique function to give a more tidy looking on the text file.
 Then, it writes these values in the text file using a for loop to display the values in a more readable format.
 The output is a list of unique species names, with each species name on a separate line, and the text "Species" written at the beginning to clarify the content of the list.

 ```python
     # print unique value on the the species colume to check no duplicate and that the replace has been done correctly